tinne26/kage-desk/docs/tutorials/config_editor.md

 There are two ways:
 - Set your `.kage` files to be highlighted like `.go` files.
 - Use [sedyh/ebitengine-kage](https://github.com/sedyh/ebitengine-kage-vscode) plugins for VSCode, Sublime or Vim.
+The VSCode plugin in particular is very complete and includes snippets and autocompletion, which can be super handy.

 If you decide to go with the first option:
 - **VSCode**: open a `.kage` file, press F1 to open the search, type "language", select `Change Language Mode`, then `Configure File Association for '.kage'`, and select `Go` from the list of options.